 The heart of Louisiana's richly historic, vibrant, and arts-centered Cajun County, Lafayette is well-worth visiting to gain a sense of the region's heritage.
-This city of about 125,000 abounds with great museums, festive music clubs, atmospheric restaurants, and fine art galleries, and although it's in a politically conservative part of the world, the city itself has long been fairly tolerant when it comes to social issues, and Lafayette is home to a sizable LGBT community.

-The city hosts the Acadia Pride Festival each March.
+This city of about 125,000 abounds with great museums, festive music clubs, atmospheric restaurants, and fine art galleries.
+Although it's in a politically conservative part of the world, the city itself has long been fairly tolerant when it comes to social issues, and Lafayette is home to a sizable LGBT community and even hosts the Acadia Pride Festival each March.

 Located along the I-10 corridor, Lafayette is a little over two hours' drive west of New Orleans, about an hour's drive west of the state capital, Baton Rouge, and the same distance east of Lake Charles.

 Among mainstream bars, plenty of places around Lafayette offer terrific live music.
 Downtown's quirky and gay-friendly Blue Moon Saloon and Guest House (215 E. Convent Street) is a must for Zydeco, Cajun, and Soul.
 It's also a charming, funky, and reasonably priced lodging option (choose from standard rooms to bungalows, all of them decorated with plenty of character).
-This rollicking, back-porch honky tonk is a cool place to chill out, drink, and mingle on a warm summer night.
-Also downtown and worth checking out, the French Press (214 E. Vermilion Street) is an atmospheric, high-ceilinged restaurant popular primarily for breakfast and lunch but also open for dinners on Friday and Saturday nights.
-The kitchen here turns out some of the best contemporary food in town (Cajun eggs Benedict, blackened redfish po'boys, and smoked duck breast with sweet potato spaetzle).
+This rollicking, back-porch honky-tonk is a hip place to chill out, drink, and mingle on a warm summer night.

+Located in downtown, the French Press (214 E. Vermilion Street) is an atmospheric, high-ceilinged restaurant popular known primarily as a breakfast and lunch destination but is also open for dinners on Friday and Saturday nights.
+The kitchen turns out some of the best contemporary food in town, like Cajun eggs Benedict, blackened redfish po'boys, and smoked duck breast with sweet potato spaetzle.
 It almost feels like the sort of sophisticated but casual down-home bistro you might expect to find in the Garden District in New Orleans.